RensTillmann/super-forms/docs/woocommerce-custom-orders.md

-# WooCommerce Custom Orders Add-on
+# WooCommerce Instant Orders Add-on

 Create orders on the fly without the need to use the normal workflow WooCommerce uses and with much flexibility.
 In comparison to the [WooCommerce Checkout](woocommerce-checkout) feature it allows you to completely skip the Cart and/or Checkout page.